 The best way to learn the redemptive gifts is through seeing them in action.
-This book profiles 21 people who lived out their redemptive gift dramatically.
 As you read their stories, you will recognize many of your friends through the way these people responded to the circumstances around them.

 This is a book.